Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-modal-pop-up.md

 We then search for all the modal-exit classes within the modal.
 Which are the background and the cross button.

-There you go, a simple pop-up in Vanilla JavaScript that you can customize and style as you wish.
+There you go, a simple popup in Vanilla JavaScript that you can customize and style as you wish.
 No big libraries, no weird code you don't understand.

-> Note: This code is not accessible, but showcases the Vanilla JavaScript code.
-To make it accessible you can use a plugin like [Details Dialog](https://github.com/github/details-dialog-element)
+> Note: This code is not accessible but showcases the Vanilla JavaScript code.
+To make it accessible, you can use a plugin like [Details Dialog](https://github.com/github/details-dialog-element)

 ## View the example and the code for the pop-op modal on Codepen